RustyRoboticsBV/Rusty.Quantities/README.md

 - More math methods, such as: `Repeat`, `PingPong`, `Map`, `Snap` and `SmoothStep`.
 - An angle quantity.

+## Limitations
+Since exporting structs is currently not possible in the Godot game engine, the quantity structs cannot be edited in the inspector.
+As a work-around, you should export a `double` instead.
+Should this feature become available in a future release, it will be added to this utility.

 ## Issues
-The script were generated using [this repo](https://github.com/RustyRoboticsBV/Rusty.Quantities.Generator).
+The script were generated using [this generator repository](https://github.com/RustyRoboticsBV/Rusty.Quantities.Generator).

 For any issues or feature proposals, please submit an issue on that repo.